hugocotoflorez/lu/README.md

 ## Iterators

+`TODO: I think it is not a good idea`

 Every struct with a `T current` field and a `T2 next(self)` funtion can be used as an iterator. `current` can be of any type and have to store the needed